 This bright, appealing grammar worksheet is an excellent way to practise and revise using the suffixes -ly, -ful, -less, -ness and -ment in Year 2.
 It is divided into five sections: understand, challenge, test, explain and apply.

-Activities include SATs style questions and opportunities for creative writing responses, with eye-catching images as prompts.
+Activities include SATs style questions and opportunities for creative writing responses, with eye-catching images as prompts on these present and past tense worksheets.

 What is tense?